-Bring the cord ends upward above bamboo A and directly next to the top edge of bamboo B.
+Bring both cord ends straight up, just above bamboo A and directly next to the top edge of bamboo B.

-Loop the cord ends backward over bamboo B and downward past bamboo A’s sides, pull taut.
+Loop the cord ends backward over bamboo B and downward past bamboo A’s sides then pull the cords downward.

 Overlap-cross the cord ends above bamboo A, pull taut.
 Bring the cord ends downward (toward the ground) along the sides of bamboo A.